iyanuashiri/dj-cart/README.md

 After installation is complete:

-    add 'cart' to your INSTALLED_APPS directive and
+    add 'cart' to your INSTALLED_APPS

  Run